liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 its own organization hierarchy in Liferay, while a social networking site may have users from many separate organizations who access the site.
-Organizations can be organized in a hierarchy to unlimited levels, and Users can be members of one or many organizations—inside of a hierarchy or across different hierarchies.
+Organizations can be organized in a hierarchy to unlimited levels, and users can be members of one or many organizations—inside of a hierarchy or across different hierarchies.

-Additionally, Organizations can be associated with Roles.
+Additionally, Organizations can be associated with roles.
 One application of this in a corporate setting could be an IT Security group.
 You may have an organization within your IT organization that handles security for all of the applications company-wide.
-If you had users as members of this organization, you could grant the Administrator role you just granted to your own ID to the whole Organization, thereby giving the members of the IT Security organization administrative access to the portal.
-If a user in this organization later was hired by the Human Resources department, the simple administrative act of moving the user from the IT Security organization to the HR organization would remove this privilege from the user, since the user would no longer be in an organization that has the Administrator role.
+If you had users as members of this organization, you could grant the administrator role you just granted to your own ID to the whole organization, thereby giving the members of the IT Security organization administrative access to the portal.
+If a user in this organization later was hired by the Human Resources department, the simple administrative act of moving the user from the IT Security organization to the HR organization would remove this privilege from the user, since the user would no longer be in an organization that has the administrator role.
 By adding the user to the HR organization, any roles the HR organization has (such as access to a benefits system in the portal) would be transferred to the user.
 In this manner, you can design your portal to correspond with your